cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 printflush(message1);
 ```

-displays `20, 5` on the `message1` block in Mindustry world (from now on, we'll omit the `printflush(message1)` in
-examples), since both `x` and `local` in the `foo` function are local variables and therefore distinct from `x` and
-`local` in the main program body.
+displays `20, 5` on the `message1` block in Mindustry world, since both `x` and `local` in the `foo` function are local variables and therefore distinct from `x` and `local` in the main program body.

 Using global variables as function parameters (e.g. `def foo(Z) ... end`) is not allowed.

 > [!IMPORTANT]
 > In previous versions of Mindcode, global variables also served as program parameters described below.
-This usage
-> of global variables will cease to be supported be removed in a future release.
-Please modify your programs to use
-> program parameters instead.
+This usage of global variables will cease to be supported be removed in a future release.
+Please modify your programs to use program parameters instead.

 # Program parameters

-One of Mindcode goals is to facilitate making small changes to the compiled code, allowing users to change crucial
-parameters without having to recompile entire program.
-To this end, it is possible to declare _program parameters_,
-a special type of variable, using the `param` keyword:
+One of Mindcode goals is to facilitate making small changes to the compiled code, allowing users to change crucial parameters without having to recompile entire program.
+To this end, it is possible to declare _program parameters_, a special type of variable, using the `param` keyword:

 ```
 param UNIT_TYPE = @flare;